mosaic-jasondebolt/phoenix/Phoenix/README.md

 A dev deploy script is a shell script within Phoenix that matches the file pattern of "deploy-dev-*.sh".
 There are currently 13 such scripts, all of which deploy one or more dev environment CloudFormation stacks.
 All [Environment Specific Stacks](#environment-specific-stacks) have dev deployment scripts.

-Note that these developer script are for deploying to developer environments only.
+Note that these developer scripts are for deploying to developer environments only.
 None of these dev deploy scripts will deploy to a testing, ec2, prod, pull request, or any other non-dev specific environment.
 Each developer on a team may execute any shell script starting with "deploy-dev" safely without impacting production or any other environment.